jMotif/jmotif-R/cran-comments.md

 ## Resubmission

-This is a re-submission of yesterday's rejected submission.
+This is a re-submission of todays's rejected submission.
 In this version I have:

+* cleaned "RcppArmadillo" reference in the DESCRIPTION "Depends"

+This also fixes a previous submission error:

 * switched from system's RNG to the Armadillo's implementation.